practice area bg MOBILE practice area bg scaled

 What Is the Florida Building Code Materiality Requirement?

-Minor or technical violations that do not rise to this level can no longer serve as the basis for a claim.
-Determining whether a violation meets the materiality standard is a fact-specific issue that typically requires expert evaluation.
+Minor or technical code violations that do not create a meaningful safety or structural concern may not support a claim.
+Determining whether a violation is material often requires expert evaluation.

-Contact Williams Law Association, P.A. for Your Florida Construction Defect Claim
+Contact Williams Law Association, P.A. for Your Tampa Construction Defect Claim

 Call 1-800-451-6786 | Tampa: (813) 288-4999